A practical guide to choosing the right probiotic category

 1. Spore-based probiotics

-Spore-based probiotics have become increasingly prominent within practitioner-grade gut health approaches because they behave differently from many conventional probiotics.
+Spore-based probiotics have become increasingly prominent within practitioner-grade gut health because they behave differently from many traditional bacterial probiotics.

-Rather than existing in a fragile active state, these organisms exist in a protective spore form that helps them survive stomach acid, bile exposure, heat and environmental stressors.
+Rather than existing in a fragile, active state, these organisms spend part of their life cycle in a protective spore form, allowing them to tolerate stomach acid, bile and other environmental stressors before becoming metabolically active later in the digestive tract.

 Spore Probiotics vs Conventional Probiotics